Naval Aviation Museum – A Military Museum

 Naval Aviation Museum is situated at Bogmalo Road, Vasco da Gama in Mormugoa taluka of South Goa district – approx. 4 km from Dabolim airport is a location that talks about Naval Aviation history and displays Aircraft, Helicopters, etc., etc. As two of our family members were/are within the army the curiosity was present to visit to aware self about a subject which as a civilian I know a little maybe.
 I am finally on a drive.

-36 km from Panjim via crossing St. Lawrence Agassaim chowk (NH 17) passing close to Goa Airport finally I was at Museum.
+36 km from Panjim via crossing St. Lawrence Agassaim Chowk (NH 17) passing close to Goa Airport finally I was at the Museum.

 – Implanted on 12th October 1998